Krishaant003/ML-KNN-MODEL/README.md

 # ML-KNN-MODEL
-In this Model KNN algorithm is used to classify the inputs, the test result graph is also plotted
+In this Model KNN algorithm is used to classify the inputs, Dataset given below consists of data of human health which is used to predict if the person has diabetics or not.Matplot , seaborn is used to plot the graph.Program runs succesfully in SPYDER IDLE[Tested].